hylandtechoutreach/coding-activities/HeartHealth/HeartHealthyWebsite.md

 1. On the left side of the CodePen, drag up the CSS section from under the HTML
     ![](https://i.imgur.com/wTgXSj5.png)
 1. Take a look at the code in the CSS section, and try to figure out what it does
-1. Find the area where it sets the background color: `background: white`
+1. Find the area where it sets the background color - `background: white`
 1. Change the "white" to "pink" to change the background color
-1. Next, find the area where the CSS sets the text color: `color: black`
+1. Next, find the area where the CSS sets the text color - `color: black`
 1. Change the "black" to "red" to change the text color
 1. Verify that the colors have updated on the website!